 Outside Practice of Law.
 There are special rules for engaging in the practice of law.
-Most pro bono activities are allowed as long as the client does not have matters before your office, the matter at issue is not one in which the U.S. Government is a party or has an interest, and the activity does not include representation before a Federal agency or Federal court.
+Most pro bono activities are allowed as long as the client does not have matters before your office, the matter at issue is not one in which the U.S. government is a party or has an interest, and the activity does not include representation before a federal agency or federal court.
 Other situations are determined on a case-by-case basis.
-If you are an attorney, please consult applicable bar rules as well as Federal ethics rules.
+If you are an attorney, please consult applicable bar rules as well as federal ethics rules.

 Teaching, Speaking, and Writing.
-You cannot receive payments (other than for travel) for teaching, speaking, or writing in your personal capacity about programs or operations of the Department (unless you teach a course in the regular curriculum of an accredited school).
-A writing about NTIA programs or operations that are related to your duties must be given to your supervisor for prior review.
+You cannot receive payments (other than for travel) for teaching, speaking, or writing in your personal activity about programs or operations of the Department (unless teaching a course in the regular curriculum of an accredited school).
+A writing about agency programs or operations that are related to your duties must be given to your supervisor for prior review.
 If you are a political appointee in the SES, you must receive prior approval from an ethics official before teaching for compensation.

-General Rule on Contacting the Government and Receiving Payments for Communications by Others.
-You cannot, in your personal capacity, act as an agent or attorney or, if paid, otherwise communicate with a Federal agency or Federal court on behalf of someone other than yourself to influence Government action, unless an exception applies (see below).
+General Rule on Contacting the government and Receiving Payments for Communications by Others.
+You cannot, in your personal capacity, act as an agent or attorney or, if paid, otherwise communicate with a federal agency or federal court on behalf of someone other than yourself to influence government action, unless an exception applies (see below).
 This restriction applies to contacts made on behalf of relatives and friends, as well as clients or an employer.
-In addition, you cannot receive any payment that is based on the representational activities of someone else before a Federal agency or Federal court during a period you served in the Government, such as if you receive a partnership share from a firm with a Federal practice.
+In addition, you cannot receive any payment that is based on the representational activities of someone else before a federal agency or federal court during a period you served in the government, such as if you receive a partnership share from a firm with a federal practice.

-Exceptions to the Rule on Contacting the Government.
-You can represent: (1) your parents, spouse, or children, an estate or trust, or someone for whom you have power of attorney but only if you receive approval beforehand, which can be obtained through an ethics official; (2) other Federal employees in some personnel disputes (if you are not paid); and (3) a professional, recreational, or similar group if most of the organization's members are Federal employees or their spouses or dependents (such as a Federal child care or fitness center) regarding a matter that does not involve claims against the Government, proceedings in which the organization is a party, or Government financial benefits to the organization (if you are not paid).
+Exceptions to the Rule on Contacting the government.
+You can represent: (1) your parents, spouse, or children, an estate or trust, or someone for whom you have power of attorney but only if you receive approval beforehand, which can be obtained through an ethics official; (2) other federal employees in some personnel disputes (if you are not paid); and (3) a professional, recreational, or similar group if most of its members are federal employees or their spouses or dependents (such as a federal child care or fitness center) regarding a matter that does not involve claims against the government, proceedings in which the organization is a party, or government financial benefits to the organization (if you are not paid).

-Serving in an Official Capacity as an Officer or on the Board of a Nonprofit Organization.
-You can serve in an official capacity as a board member, officer, or agency liaison with a nonprofit organization as part of your Government duties without being subject to any disqualification requirement regarding working on matters at NTIA in which the organization has a financial interest.
+Serving in an Official Capacity as an Officer or on the Board of a Nonprofit

+Organization.
+You can serve in an official capacity as a board member, officer, or agency liaison with a nonprofit organization as part of your government duties without being subject to any disqualification requirement regarding working on matters at the agency in which the organization has a financial interest.
 However, such service requires approval by a senior agency official, who should consider whether such service will further an agency mission, whether there are resources available to support the activity, and whether an official relationship with the organization is appropriate in light of the organization's activities and membership.
 Organization documents may be subject to release under the Freedom of Information Act.